awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 #### Number<a name="HowItWorks.DataTypes.Number"></a>

 Numbers can be positive, negative, or zero\.
-Numbers can have up to 38 digits precision\.
+Numbers can have up to 38 digits of precision\.
 Exceeding this results in an exception\.
 + Positive range: 1E\-130 to 9\.9999999999999999999999999999999999999E\+125
 + Negative range: \-9\.9999999999999999999999999999999999999E\+125 to \-1E\-130